ajoyag/Breaking-SWG-with-LMRA/README.md

 3. Simulation Purpose: Demonstrates the concept of a phishing-style attack or testing bypasses for SWG protections.

 # Credits
-This project is inspired by SquareX's research on bypassing SWGs using LMRA techniques.
-It aims to educate developers and security enthusiasts on secure web gateway vulnerabilities and their potential exploitation.
+This project is inspired by SquareX's demonstration on Breaking Secure Web Gateways (SWG) with Last Mile Reassembly Attacks (LMRA).
+It aims to replicate some aspects of the concept for educational purposes.

+For more information and attacks like this, visit their website: https://browser.security/.

 ## Getting Started